It’s a Hard Knock Life

 The plight of the orphan is not localized to the United States.
 In fact, UNICEF estimates that “there were nearly 140 million orphans globally in 2015, including 61 million in Asia, 52 million in Africa, 10 million in Latin America and the Caribbean, and 7.3 million in Eastern Europe and Central Asia.
 This large figure represents not only children who have lost both parents, but also those who have lost a father but have a surviving mother or have lost their mother but have a surviving father.

-Life for orphan kids living in a third world country is often quite appalling.
+Life for orphan kids living in a third-world country is often quite appalling.
 Many times, if they are not living on the streets and scrapping for themselves, they are living in horrible institutions that are overcrowded, understaffed, and ill-equipped.
 According to the organization All God’s Children International, “The average institution has just 1 adult caregiver for every 20 children.”
 Their site also notes that “in many institutions, orphans are warehoused in rooms filled with cribs that resemble cages.
 These precious children are left in these cribs all day long—they are not touched, comforted, or even known by name.
 They don’t have access to the education, therapies, or medical care they need to grow and thrive.
 In most cases, there is no plan for how these children will leave the institution—meaning they will never know the love of a family or what it means … [to] be a successful, independent adult.”
-Children are abandoned to orphanages for many reasons.
+Children are abandoned in orphanages for many reasons.
 Some are born with birth defects, various impairments, or are considered taboo to their community because of their gender, when they were born, or if they have birthmarks that are considered “strange.”
 Sometimes, a parent cannot afford to care for them, so they place them in orphanages hoping they will get care.
 Others are left to the care of whoever will take them in when their parents die from various diseases, HIV/AIDS, malnutrition, or war.
 The life of an international orphan is truly one of sadness and longing.

 What You Can Do for Orphan Kids.